sisso/rust-mud/mud-domain/readme.md

 # TODO

+- move labels to object?
+Most of time we fetch item, mob, etc just to use the label?
+Maybe a label engine?
+- item flag can_hold_items
+- item flag can_be_pick
+- better pick up command. get <container> <item> cause too much confusion.
 - when mob is killed, complete remove from all collections
 - move items to location
 - move portal to locations?